DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-16-Query-optimization-in-MySQL.md

         When each request is sent to database, it will create a new connection.
 After finished, this connection is destroyed.

-        So, when we have multiple requests to database, it will create multi threads to work with queries.
+        So, when we have multiple requests to database, it will create multiple threads to work with queries.
 The problem about context switching will slow down the response time.

     - Connections not closed/returned to pool in case of exceptions